 You must have a licence to practice Karate.
 Licences issued by the KUGB cost £27.00 per year for Adults and £24 for Children under 16.
 Your license not only provides third party insurance cover whilst training, but is also essential should you wish to grade.
 You may not grade without a current license.
 In addition to this you will require a valid license to participate in specialist training sessions run by the Governing body, as well as external competitions and events.
 The KUGB licence can be completed and paid for online at https://kugb.me/

 Grading fees are set by the KUGB and cover the training session held by the examiner before the grading itself (you are also being graded during this training session!).
-Current fees are £16.00 for KYU gradings.
-A new belt costs £4.00 available from the club.
-A selection of second hand belts are available at reduced prices.
+Current fees are £27.00 for KYU gradings.
+This includes your new belt, kyu grade certificate and training time.

 A karate suit (gi) is essential.
-Tthe club can supply gi’s with the club badge (the only place you can get them with our badge) in all sizes at discounted costs -typically £15.00 for childrens sizes and £28.00 for adults.
-The Club has a selection of good quality second hand suits available which may make economic sense if you are undecided after your initial lessons) Specialist heavyweight suits are available for competition -prices range from £50.00 to £60.00.
+The club can sell the club badge to place on your gi, so you can purchase a gi from anywhere so long as its all white and karate style.
+The Club has a selection of good quality second hand suits available for a £5 donation which may make economic sense if you are undecided after your initial lessons, sizes and availability are limited though.
 Mitts are essential for Kumite.
-We use standard white lightweight sparring mitts in both training and competition costs £10.00 available from the club.
+We use standard (no velcro) white lightweight sparring mitts in both training and competition these cost £10.00 and may available from the club.
 (Chief Instructors tip a dojo full of white mitts all look the same, please make sure yours are clearly marked with your name!!).
-We recommend a gumshield for Kumite -costs £3.00 for a basic shield available from the club.
-Students may wish to have a custom fitted shield made by their dentist, costs vary but £50.00 is typical.
+We recommend a gumshield for Kumite -costs £3 to £5 for a basic shield available from good sports shops.
+Students may wish to have a custom fitted shield made by their dentist, costs vary but £50+ is typical.
 Male students are recommended to invest in a groin protector for Kumite, costs £6.00 available from the club.
 Female students are recommended to invest in a chest protector for Kumite- costs £20.00 available from the club.
 Experience has taught us that the initial outlay to commence training after the first three lessons is less than £50.00 (suit and license fee.)
 Equipment for Kumite can be purchased after the initial grading to orange belt (Gum shields make nice Christmas stocking fillers!)A water bottle and a sports bag/carry all to transport your kit are then all that is required to participate in Karate.

 Please note that prices for equipment and suites may vary from these published prices as stock prices do change.
 Always check the price you will pay when ordering.